 MSG IFilter supports Indexing Service, SharePoint Portal Server, SQL Server Full-Text Search, Window Search Service and all other products based on Microsoft Search technology.

-MSG IFilter requires Extended MAPI which is provided with MAPI-based applications such as Microsoft Exchange Server MAPI Client or Microsoft Outlook (ver.
-98 or later).
-On Windows x64 platform MSG IFilter requires 64-bit edition of Microsoft Outlook 2010.
+MSG IFilter requires Extended MAPI which is provided with MAPI-based applications such as Microsoft Outlook (version 2010 or later).
+On Windows x64 platform MSG IFilter requires 64-bit edition of Microsoft Outlook.

 MSG IFilter supports the following Microsoft server operating systems: